Dagger records releases

 > You can see Jimi performing "Wild Thing" at this Olympia show on the "Experience" video - see Film section

-> The unfortunate "Foxy Lady" from the Olympia concert can be heard on the bootleg "Je vous aime beaucoup".
+> The unfortunate "Foxy Lady" from the Olympia concert can be heard on the bootleg "Je vous aime beaucoup" but there is no trace of "Burning Of The Midnight Lamp".THE COVER

 A nice treatment for this graphically pure design.
 A good complete package too - 8/10

-> The San Francisco tracks (minus the incomplete "Purple Haze") were used for a free bonus disc with the recent Winterland box set - see bottom of page.
+> The San Francisco tracks (minus the incomplete "Purple Haze") were used for a free bonus disc with the recent Winterland box set.

 HEAR MY MUSIC